Applied causality to infer protein dynamics and kinetics: Results

 \subsection{The Timescales of AlphaFold2-generated Ensembles are Inversely Correlated with MSA Depth}

-As the MSA depth input to AF2 serves as a constraint on the predicted structures, it might be expected that as the MSA depth is reduced, the conformational variance of the predicted ensemble will increase.
-Furthermore, since there is a general correlation between the variance of a protein's dynamics and the timescale of those dynamics,\cite{Beyerle2021} it might be expected that, as the MSA constraints are `lifted' by reducing the MSA depth, we will see an increase in the predicted residue-dependent relaxation timescales.
+As the MSA depth in AF2 serves as a constraint on the predicted structures, as we decrease the MSA depth, we expect the ensemble's conformational variance to increase.
+Furthermore, since there is a general correlation between the variance of a protein's dynamics and the timescale of those dynamics,\cite{Beyerle2021} we expect that lifting the constraints via MSA depth reduction will increase the predicted residue relaxation timescales.

-To measure this effect, in Figure \ref{fig:timescales} we plot the average decorrelation time, $\tau_{\text{avg}}$, for each residue, which is defined simply as the integral of the time correlation function for that residue, here indexed with $i$:
+To measure this effect, in Figure \ref{fig:timescales} we plot the average decorrelation time, $\tau_{\text{avg}}$, for each residue, which is defined simply as the integral of the residue's ACF, indexed by $i$: